trendscenter/coinstac/packages/coinstac-api-server/README.md

 <img src="https://raw.githubusercontent.com/MRN-Code/coinstac/master/img/coinstac.png" height="75px">

-The API Server hosts the GraphQL endpoints called by the UI and other servicesB.
+The API Server hosts the GraphQL endpoints called by the UI and other services.

 ## Installing/Running